Vasiliy-Bondarenko/kafka_training/README.md

 Logged in as jdoe@myemail.io
 Using environment t118 ("default")
 ```
-- Run this command to view your cluster.: `ccloud kafka cluster list`
+- Run this command to view your cluster.: `./ccloud.sh kafka cluster list`
 Your output should resemble:
 ```
       Id      |       Name        | Provider |   Region    | Durability | Status